 Friday – Day 6 – Windstorm and goodbyes

 On my last day on the Islands, the archipelago was hit by a windstorm, so cycling was not an option.
-Since we were leaving early the next morning to take the ferry to Souris, Prince Edward Island, I took advantage of the time I had left to go for a stroll and say a proper goodbye to the Islands.
-I first visited the L’Étal shop, which sells products labelled Le Bon Goût Frais des Îles de la Madeleine (which means they are locally made with local ingredients).
+Since we were leaving early the next morning to take the ferry to Souris, Prince Edward Island, I took advantage of the time I had left to go for a stroll and say a proper goodbye.
+I first visited the village market, which sells products labelled Le Bon Goût Frais des Îles de la Madeleine (which means they’re made locally with local ingredients).
 I bought a few items to take home with me.

-I then said goodbye to the archipelago from the top of Cap-aux-Meules, where, with my mind full and a light heart, I felt I could breathe more easily.
-The Islands had transported me and engaged all my senses through the smell of the sea and the fields, the constant sound of the wind and waves, the sun and sea air on my skin, my feet in warm sand, the flavours of local dishes, the accents, the colourful houses...
-Everything added to the magic of my visit!
+I then said goodbye to the archipelago from the top of Cap-aux-Meules, where, with a calm mind and a light heart, I felt I could breathe more easily.
+The Islands had transported me and engaged all my senses through the smell of the sea and the scents of the fields, the constant sounds of the wind and waves, the sun and sea air on my skin, my feet in warm sand, the flavours of local dishes, the accents and colourful houses...
+Everything added to the magic of my trip!

 I sincerely hope that everyone has the opportunity, at least once in their lifetime, to visit this jewel in the Gulf of St. Lawrence, this Québec treasure.
 Visit the Îles de la Madeleine page to start planning your trip today!